Wukix/LambdaLite/README.md

 LambdaLite
 ==========

-A functional relational database in about 250 lines of Common Lisp
+A functional, relational database in about 250 lines of Common Lisp

 SQL.
 NoSQL.
 ORMs.
 Key-value stores.
 There are a variety of approaches available for dealing with data.
-LambdaLite might be called "functional relational", for lack of a better term.
+LambdaLite might be called functional and relational, for lack of better terms.
 The "relational" part is straightfoward: data is organized into tables.
 The "functional" part comes from a break with traditional SQL-style query languages: Lisp function closures are used to express queries over in-memory, in-process Lisp data.

 ## Lisp Plug
 People often ask "why Lisp?"
 It's hard to sum up all the benefits of Lisp in a few words.
 However, what LambdaLite does would be impossible in most languages.
 LambdaLite's `where` clauses are macros that seek out '/'-prefixed keywords and replace them with row attribute references.
 The resulting expression becomes a function closure that is compiled by most Lisp implementations into native code.
 Is that cool or what?